 - Graduate student majoring in sociology or rural sociology.

-- Demonstrates financial need (U.S. citizens must have submitted FAFSA by December 1, 2020 (early priority deadline).
-Non-U.S. citizens must have answered the Qualtrics survey question explaining your family’s financial situation if it presents obstacles to pursuing your degree
+- Demonstrates financial need (U.S. citizens must have submitted FAFSA by January 3, 2023 (early priority deadline).
+Graduate and undergraduate non-U.S. citizens must have answered the OneApp General Application question or the department Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).

 - Demonstrates academic achievement.

 - Preference given to U.S. citizen student of color including African Americans, Hispanics/Latinos, American Indians, Asian Americans and others.
 If no U.S. citizen student of color is qualified, award may be given to an American majority (Caucasian) or to an international (non-U.S.) student.

 Gerald Klonglan was born April 1, 1936 in Nevada, Iowa.
 He grew up on a farm and graduated from high school in Fernald, Iowa in 1954 as the valedictorian.
 He enrolled at Iowa State and received a B.S. in rural sociology in 1958, an M.S. in rural sociology with a minor in economics in 1962 and a Ph.D. in rural sociology with a minor in statistics in 1963.
 He married Donna Eileen Becvar in 1960.
 He became an assistant professor in the Department of Sociology in 1963, an Associate Professor in 1967 and a Full Professor in 1972.
 He served as Acting Chair of the Department of Sociology and Anthropology, 1973-1974 and 1976-1977 and as Chair, 1977-1990.
 He was then appointed Assistant Director of the Agriculture and Home Economics Experiment Station in the College of Agriculture and in 1995 became Associate Dean for National Programs and Research until his retirement in June, 2001.